Attendance

 - Parents who are subject to a strict and non-negotiable holiday rota and evidence is provided to this effect

-Parents are required to complete a leave of absence form at least 4 weeks before the proposed dates of absence.
+Parents are required to complete a leave of absence form (appendix 3) at least 4 weeks before the proposed dates of absence unless there are exceptional circumstances.
 The Absence Form is returned to the parent and a copy kept in the child’s blue file.

 Parents are reminded regularly through the headteacher’s newsletter, that taking holidays during term time is not conducive to their child’s education.
 The details of requesting absence are included on the school’s website.